 The offender search tool returns results based on the information provided.
 Click on an inmate’s name to learn more about the offender’s probation status.

-Conduct a Search for California Probation Records via County & Municipal Agencies
+Conduct a Search for Probation Records via County & Municipal Agencies in CA

 It is sometimes possible to find probation information for a specific offender by searching for details of the criminal case where the person was charged and how the case was finalized by the courts.